Credit: Jim Vallee

 While there are many ways to experience the mighty, thundering majesty of Niagara Falls, from Maid of the Mist boat tours to Cave of the Winds’ Hurricane Deck, one of the most adventurous and breathtaking experiences has to be a helicopter ride over the falls.
 Rainbow Air offers a 10-minute aerial tour that includes all the highlights, such as Horseshoe Falls, Bridal Veil Falls, and more.
-Open daily through October, then weekends only in November.
+Open daily May - October, then weekends only from November - April.

 Go subterranean or up to the skies (Central NY)

 After an aerial tour of some of New York’s top attractions, why not head underground at Howe Caverns?
 Howe’s Signature Rock Discovery Tour is a 2.5-hour spelunking cave excursion that promises to “reveal the mysteries” of sections of the caverns that haven’t been open to the public for more than a century.
 Is spelunking not your thing?
 Take the Traditional Tour, a 90-minute walk and boat trek that will have you winding through limestone corridors, cavernous galleries, and a subterranean riverbed that took millennia to carve.
 Add a little extra fun to your visit with a stop at the Adventure Park’s aerial ropes course and zipline!